Why vitamin D?

-- Supports recovery after any disease.
+- Supports recovery in vascular diseases.

-The benefits of vitamin D and what it is usedCalciferol is considered a vitamin for women's health.
+The advantages of vitamin D and for what it is needed forCalciferol is considered a vitamin for women's health.
 In fact, it is important for women.
-Finally, its consumption and the other vitamins is generally much higher than in men.
-This is due to the peculiarities of the female body and its functions: menstrual cycle, pregnancy, childbirth, breastfeeding and menopause.
-Therefore, the need for vitamin D3 and D2 can rise at different times of life.
-However, the main thing is that women maintain a reasonable amount of calciferol and allow neither a shortage nor a surplus.
+After all, its consumption and other vitamins are generally much higher than in men.
+This is due to the special features of the female body and its functions: menstrual cycle, pregnancy, birth, breastfeeding and menopause.
+Therefore, the need for vitamin D3 and D2 can increase at different times of life.
+The main thing is, however, that women maintain an appropriate amount of calciferol and neither allow a defect nor a surplus.

 - Regulates more than 200 genes.

-- Promotes muscle tone, strengthens the immune system, is necessary for the functioning of the thyroid gland and normal blood clotting;
+- Promotes the muscle tone, strengthens the immune system, is necessary for the functioning of the thyroid gland and normal blood clotting;

 - Is involved in the regulation of blood pressure and heart rate;